ra1028/swiftui-atom-properties/README.md

 - [Map](Examples/Packages/iOS/Sources/ExampleMap)
 <sub>A simple but effective app that demonstrates how to wrap a framework in this library.</sub>
 - [Voice Memo](Examples/Packages/iOS/Sources/ExampleVoiceMemo)
-<sub>Demonstrates how to manage complex state with multiple dependencies using [MVVM pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) on an atom.
-Created with imitate [TCA's example](https://github.com/pointfreeco/swift-composable-architecture/tree/main/Examples/VoiceMemos).</sub>
+<sub>Demonstrates how to decompose and manage complex states and dependencies into compact atoms.
+Created to mimic the [TCA's example](https://github.com/pointfreeco/swift-composable-architecture/tree/main/Examples/VoiceMemos).</sub>
 - [Time Travel](Examples/Packages/iOS/Sources/ExampleTimeTravel)
 <sub>A simple demo that demonstrates how to do [time travel debugging](https://en.wikipedia.org/wiki/Time_travel_debugging) with this library.</sub>